SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 #### Troubleshoot S3 Event Notifications

-##### In the web interface under **Log File Discovery**, it shows a red exclamation mark with "Sumo Logic has not received a validation request from AWS".
+**In the Sumo Logic UI under 'Log File Discovery', there is a red exclamation mark with the message 'Sumo Logic has not received a validation request from AWS'.**

 Steps to troubleshoot: